 But does the compression method really matter, especially if both methods technically produce compressed files?

 It depends.
-For sending and storing, both .zip and .tar.gz files will allow you to send relatively large packages as a single file.
+For sending and storing, both .zip and .tar.gz files allows you to send relatively large packages as a single file.
 However, there are some pretty major differences when it comes to accessing data within the files and the compression efficiency.

 If that’s not entirely clear, don’t worry.
 Technical details aside, all you need to remember is that .zip files are more accessible but less space-efficient, while .tar files are less accessible but more space-efficient.
 As a result, one isn’t necessarily better than the other — it’s all a matter of application.